— the maison Bruneau

 — the private salon

 On the first floor of the Maison Bruneau, a Private Salon is at the disposal of groups of up to 22 people, in the luxury and comfort worthy of a prestigious house.
 This Private Salon is the perfect opportunity to organize your private, family or professional meetings in an exceptional setting, a private and cosy welcome, and to enjoy the pleasure of a menu with refined dishes.
-It will be reopened in September 2018, after a makeover of the venue.
+It will be reopened in the end of 2018, after a makeover of the venue.

 Avenue Broustin 73-75